Bit-Quill/opensearch-project-sql/docs/user/dql/functions.rst

 ``wildcard_query(field_expression, query_expression[, option=<option_value>]*)``

-The wildcard_query function maps to the wildcard_query query used in search engine.
+The `wildcard_query` function maps to the `wildcard_query` query used in search engine.
 It returns documents that match provided text in the specified field.
+OpenSearch supports wildcard characters `*` and `?`.
+See the full description here: https://opensearch.org/docs/latest/opensearch/query-dsl/term/#wildcards.
-Supported wildcard characters can be found here: https://opensearch.org/docs/latest/opensearch/query-dsl/term/#wildcards SQL wildcard % is converted to * as well as _ to ?.
-You may include % and _ in the search by escaping with a backslash prefix.
+SQL wildcard character `%` is converted to `*`.
+SQL character wildcard `_` is converted to `?`.
+You may include a backslash `\` to escape wildcard characters.

 Available parameters include: